Advantages and Disadvantages of Artificial Intelligence

-In reality, the idea of a thinking machine is as old as the concept of modern computing, dating back to the 1950s.
+The idea of a thinking machine is as old as the concept of modern computing, dating back to the 1950s.
+It was the last decade that saw the biggest progress in the development of artificial intelligence.
+In finance, artificial intelligence stock trading software became popular, and also the health care sector benefits from AI.

 This contributed to the tremendous hype around the technology which painted it in a way-too-perfect or, on the other hand, way-too-unpleasant picture.